Baskaboo/baskaboo-reality-os/Architecture-of-the-simulation.md

 3.  **Freedom** is not escaping the world, but synchronizing your personal "Want" with the universal "Remember."

 **The Simulator is the process of forgetting itself as a Field, to remember itself as an Experience.**

+---

+> *"Reality is the Simulator forgetting its nature, to experience its potential."*

+---